hgzimmerman/VisuConference/README.md

 We will be staying away from any speech recognition, instead opting to generate random text and sending it to the webapp at a fixed interval.
 ~~If we find it feesable, when a laptop's microphone detects a loud enough noise, it may send a request to the backend for random text, although the fixed interval text-sending is easier to implement.~~
 We instead opted to send a response message when the user sends a message instead of detecting voice or sending at intervals.
-We do intend to integrate some text-to-speech system for user-generated messages entered in the app.
-We do intend to implement message editing.

 # Install, Build, and Run Instructions
 VisuConference is known to work on Unix-based systems, although technically nothing should prevent you from running it on Windows.